 According to Charles King, principal analyst at Pund-IT Research, companies without extensive mainframe installations or those utilizing the mainframe to support legacy systems are most commonly interested in migration.
 "If the mainframe needs are static, those are the types of customers to whom migration might be more sensible," he points out, while it is less common for an organization with larger mainframe utilization.

 Regardless of the reasons, migrating applications off the mainframe is no small task.
-It involves a huge amount of planning, followed by the technical challenges of locating and moving data, as well as compiling
+It involves a huge amount of planning, followed by the technical challenges of locating and moving data, as well as compiling mainframe-run applications to run on the target platform of choice.
+An increasing number of vendors are pitching tools to assist in this potentially overwhelming process.
+But who are these vendors and what can they offer you?

 The Mainframe Migration Alliance (MMA) includes most of leading vendors that offer tools to facilitate mainframe migrations.
 Microsoft formed the vendor alliance to meet the needs of customers interested in migrating to the Windows platform.